elzacontiero/ContieroCellar/README.md

 ## What didn't go as planned?

-Having little experience with Spring framework, some tasks took more effort to implement than originally expected.
+Some tasks took more effort to implement than originally expected.
 This happened, for example, during the development of the first action: creating an entity (`/wine/create`) where much more code was needed than expected.
 As a result, part of this code was later reused by other actions making subsequent tasks less time consuming.

-Another similar example was the layout of tasks to develop the code for updating specific fiedls in the entity *Wine*.
+Another similar example was the layout of tasks to develop the code for updating specific fields in the entity *Wine*.
 This proved to be not relevant, as an update was in fact implemented at once, not one per field/property.

 ## Possible improvements for future revisions of the project.